2005

 ● Roger Crisp writes of the “experience machine” objection to hedonism, whereby a person would choose to live a real life rather than be forever passively connected to a machine, even though the machine would produce considerable pleasure, far greater pleasure than available in real life.
 It seems to me, however, that this objection confuses evaluative hedonism (or prudential hedonism) with a sort of reverse psychological hedonism.
 In other words, we may be naturally psychologically programmed—perversely, as it were—to pursue certain goals that do not maximize our well-being or pleasure.

 [Later note (2021): I haven’t the faintest idea what that means!
 Now, I could do any of three things: One, spend a day looking up those terms and thinking it through to check the soundness of my statement; two, delete the entry; or, three, leave it in and just hope I got it right.
 I opted for the last choice.
 But then I got so curious about it that I decided instead to take the first option.
 I’ll report what I find . . . if I understand it.
 If I don’t, I’ll revert to option two or three. . . .
 All right; I’ve looked up those terms, and I’m pleased to be able to report that what I wrote makes good sense.
 Let me explain it.
 Prudential hedonism holds that just pleasure and pain constitute well-being for a person—pleasure and pain, and only they, make your life better or worse.
 Psychological (or motivationalhedonism holds that we act exclusively to seek pleasure and avoid pain.
 If I go to a concert, it’s because I think it will give me greater pleasure than other activities I might do.
 If I study Latin, it’s because I think it will somehow—perhaps in the long run, if not immediately—give me the greatest pleasure.
 Roger Crisp is arguing against prudential hedonism.
 He says that most people, if given a choice to live either in the real world or in an imaginary but far more pleasurable world, would choose real life (I think that’s true), but he says that this invalidates prudential hedonism.
 My point is that it doesn’t: a person could be better off with greater pleasure, and yet choose (less pleasurable) real life because, for whatever reason, he happens to feel a drive to achieve desiderata besides pleasure, like fame.
 I describe this—seeking other desiderata besides pleasure—as “reverse psychological hedonism” (it’s not exactly reverse) because it’s a theory about what we seek, but it supposes that we might seek something other than (or at least in addition to) pleasure.
 (Sound familiar?)
-Perhaps more to the point, our well-being has both an objective and a subjective aspect.
-Whether a certain desideratum is inherently good for us is objective: it either is or it isn’t; there’s a fact of the matter.
-A poll of people’s preferences is not relevant to that (to prudential hedonism).
-But it’s relevant to psychological hedonism. . . .
+Perhaps more to the point, whether a certain desideratum is inherently good for us is objective: it either is or it isn’t; there’s a fact (or a truth) of the matter, which is the same for everyone—and regardless of our opinion or preference.
+Thus, a poll of people’s preferences is irrelevant to that (to prudential hedonism).
+It’s relevant, rather, to psychological hedonism. . . .
 And, to boot, it didn’t take me all day!]

 ● “Joseph Raz’s ‘humanistic principle’: ‘The explanation and justification of the goodness or badness of anything derives ultimately from its contribution, actual or possible, to human life and its quality’” . . .
 So, the pleasure and pain of nonhuman sentient beings matters not at all?!
 If I torture dolphins because I find it mildly entertaining, that’s good (because it entertains me)?!